jhchilds/ar-stream/README.md

 # ar-stream
-A flask web application used to collect and transfer data collected by an ArCore application.
+This is a flask web application used to collect and transfer data collected by an ArCore application.